iqlusioninc/yubihsm.rs/README.md

 ## Supported Commands

-NOTE: If there's a command on this list which isn't presently supported that you'd like to use, [contributing is easy!
+NOTE: If there's a command on this list which isn't presently supported, [contributing is easy!
 (See below)](https://github.com/tendermint/yubihsm-rs/blob/master/README.md#contributing)

 - [x] [Attest Asymmetric]: generate an attestation certificate for a key in the HSM